mjoslyn/react-prismic-hocs/README.md

 ```

 # Child Functions
-Pass the results of prismic query as arguments to your child function.
+Pass the query prismic as arguments to your child function.

 The arguments passed to your child function are
 * ```loading or queryKeyLoading``` - \(*Boolean*) - Is the Prismic request loading?